nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 You should be able to see only the lists of events containing the keyword “09-Nov-2020”.

 Note: The above figure is for illustration purpose only.
-The desired output depends on the events stored in the program.
+The desired output depends on the events stored in the application.

 ![tip_find_event](images/tip_find_event.PNG)